TheBestTvarynka/crypto-helper/ARCHITECTURE.md

 * [Rust](https://www.rust-lang.org/) is the main programming language in this project.
 It allows us to write highly maintained code with less amount of bugs.
 * Fast computations thanks to the [WASM](https://en.wikipedia.org/wiki/WebAssembly).

+## Code style

+1. We use the custom [`rustfmt.toml`](https://github.com/TheBestTvarynka/crypto-helper/blob/main/rustfmt.toml) configuration.
+If you want to change some formatting options then create a pull request with changes and an explanation of your motivation, how it'll help us, etc.
+2. All code must be formatted using the `cargo fmt`.
+Run `cargo +nightly fmt --all -- --check`.
+3. All build and clippy warnings must be fixed.
+Run `cargo clippy -- -D warnings`.

 ## Components